-The current operational constellation includes NOAA-18 (NOAA-N) and NOAA-17 (NOAA-M).
-These satellites, with updated instruments, operate in an afternoon and morning orbit, respectively.
+The current operational constellation includes NOAA-17 (NOAA-M) and NOAA-16 (NOAA-L).
+These satellites, with updated instruments, operate in a morning and afternoon orbit, respectively.
 To support the Polar mission, these satellites carry the following instruments:

 - Advanced Very High Resolution Radiometer (AVHRR/3): Through modifications to the current AVHRR/2 instrument, a sixth channel has been added for near-IR data.
 This channel, referred to as 3A, will provide users with the ability to discriminate between clouds and snow and ice.
 It will be time shared with the previous channel 3, now referred to as 3B.
-Operationally, channel 3A will be active during the daytime part of each orbit and 3B will be active during the night time part of each orbit. - High Resolution Infrared Sounder (HIRS/3- HIRS/4): The HIRS is an infrared sounder consisting of one visible, 12 long-wave IR, and 7 shortwave IR channels.
-The instantaneous field of view (IFOV) and ground sample distance (GSD) for the HIRS/3 (NOAA-17 through -17) are 20 km.
-The HIRS/4 flying on NOAA-18 (N' and Metop) has a 10 km IFOV with a 20 km GSD.
-This change was made to increase the number of clear (i.e., cloud free) observations taken by the HIRS instrument. - Advanced Microwave Sounding Unit (AMSU-A and -B or MHS): The AMSU suite is a 20-channel scanning passive microwave radiometer.
+Operationally, channel 3A will be active during the daytime part of each orbit and 3B will be active during the night time part of each orbit. - High Resolution Infrared Sounder (HIRS/3): Through changes in the routine use of cold targets in the calibration sequence for HIRS/2, HIRS/3 will have one additional scan line of earth data collected by the instrument during a complete scan cycle. - Advanced Microwave Sounding Unit (AMSU-A and -B): The AMSU suite is a 20-channel scanning passive microwave radiometer.
 AMSU-A uses 15 channels to provide data for vertical temperature profiles and additional information on surface water and precipitation to enhance sounding measurements.
-AMSU-B, provided by the U.K. Meteorology Office (or MHS (Microwave Humidity Sounder) provided by EUMETSAT), is a five-channel microwave radiometer for measuring atmospheric water vapor.
+AMSU-B, provided by the U.K. Meteorology Office, is a five-channel microwave radiometer for measuring atmospheric water vapor.
 AMSU instruments will provide the capability for remote sensing of atmospheric and surface properties on a global basis, as well as improving the detection of precipitation and surface features such as ice and snow cover. - Solar Backscatter-Ultraviolet Spectral Radiometer (SBUV): The SBUV provides estimates of the global ozone distribution by measuring back-scattered solar radiation in the ultraviolet Hartley-Huggins bands. - Space Environment Monitor (SEM): The SEM is a multi-channel, charged particle spectrometer that measures the population of the Earth's radiation belts and the particle precipitation phenomena resulting from solar activity. - Search and Rescue Satellite Aided Tracking System (SARSAT): The SARSAT receives distress signals from emergency beacons on international distress frequencies and retransmits them to local user terminals for action by appropriate government agencies. - Advanced Data Collection System (A-DCS): The A-DCS (ARGOS) relays meteorological and other data transmitted from in-situ ground-based data collection platforms, including buoys, free floating balloons, and remote weather stations.